Xextan/refgram/README.md

 The only consonants permitted at the end (coda) of root words and root-shaped syllables are stops and sonorants, including /p/, /b/, /t/, /d/, /k/, /g/, /l/, /n/.
 Xextan does not phonemically distinguish voicing of syllable-final stops: in compounds, a syllable-final voiceless stop will assimilate its voicing to a following voiced consonant, except /l/ and /n/.

 Similarly, the nasal /n/ will assimilate its position to the following consonant, becoming /m/ before labial consonants and /ŋ/ before velar consonants.
-These sound changes are not reflected in the orthography, except where a stop forms a geminate or affricate with a following stop, in which case the syllable-final stop is written as its voiced counterpart.
+These sound changes are not reflected in the orthography, except where a stop forms a geminate with a following stop, in which case the syllable-final stop is written as its voiced counterpart, e.g. **seddqe**.

 ## Morphology